 Yes, walking tops the list.
 Walking exercises the whole body, most especially the buttocks, thighs, and legs.
 During the birthing process, these are the muscles that are needed most.

 If you’re new to exercise or unstable for any reason, the walking area must be flat and not ascending or descending.
 There are reported cases of increased risk of miscarriages because of scaling exercises and similar activities.

 Walking in the early morning is preferred.
 The morning sun is beneficial for the pregnant mother.
 Brisk walking is best when there are no apparent pregnancy complications.

 This is intended to hone the muscles of the shoulders and biceps.
 Take note to sit on a comfortable chair, and not lift the weight while standing up.
 Heavy weightlifting can lead to complications in pregnancy.

-Sit on a chair with back straight and the soles of the feet firmly planted on the floor.
+Sit on a chair with the back straight and the soles of the feet firmly planted on the floor.
 The distance of the feet should be the same as your shoulder width so the arms holding the weights can be lowered down on both sides.

-The arms are brought to a 90 degree angle above the thighs, then lifted to shoulder level.
+The arms are brought to a 90-degree angle above the thighs, then lifted to shoulder level.
 This can be done simultaneously, or one after the other.
 Repeat the motion 15 to 20 times.